Chef Charles Knight – Culinary Innovator, Educator & Television Personality

 Military Service

-Before launching his culinary career, Knight served honorably in the United States Navy Air with VP-8 Anti-Submarine Warfare Squadron.
-His time in the Navy reinforced discipline, precision, and leadership skills that later defined his entrepreneurial and teaching success.
+Before launching his culinary career, Chef Knight served honorably in the United States Navy Air with VP-8 Anti-Submarine Warfare Squadron.

 Personal Life

-Knight resides in Tampa, Florida, with his wife and business partner LeAnn Knight.
-Together, they have co-authored several recipe collections and hosted the live demonstration series Cooking for Two.
-In addition to his culinary work, Knight writes and speaks on topics related to faith, health, and cultural revival, integrating spiritual principles with his lifelong message of nutrition and wellness.
+Chef Knight resides in Tampa, Florida with his wife and business partner, LeAnn Knight.
+Together they have co-authored recipe collections and hosted the live demonstration series Cooking for Two.

-As part of the first generation of television chefs, Charles Knight helped bridge the gap between the professional kitchen and the home cook—ushering in a new era where culinary education met mass media.
+As part of the first generation of televised chefs, Chef Charles Knight helped bridge the professional kitchen and the American home.

 References